Aeronique/O5-Tunnel-Vision/README.md

 }
 ```

-**What Matters**: Data is split across multiple AAAA records, with the first byte of each IPv6 address serving as a record index.
+**Explanation**: Data is split across multiple AAAA records, with the first byte of each IPv6 address serving as a record index.

 #### Handshake Protocol